Tax Guide for Sellers of Firearm and Ammunition Products

 Sales Tax in General

 Your retail sales of firearms, firearm precursor parts, ammunition products, and any other tangible personal property you sell in California are generally subject to sales tax, unless the law provides a specific exemption.
-Your sales and use tax gross receipts should not include any CFET reimbursement amount separately stated on the invoice or receipt provided to the purchaser.
+Your sales and use tax gross receipts should not include any CFET reimbursement amount.

-In addition to the sales price of the item being sold, you must also include the following in your gross receipts subject to sales tax:
+In addition to the sales price of the item being sold, you must also include in your gross receipts subject to sales tax any business expense separately added to any taxable sale.

-The sales tax rate is composed of different components: a state tax rate, the local tax rate, and any district tax rate that may be in effect.
-The tax rate varies across the state and will generally depend on the location of your business.
+The sales tax rate is made up of different components: a state tax rate, the local tax rate, and any district tax rate in effect.
+The tax rate varies across the state and will generally depend on your business's location.
 You may look up the current sales and use tax rate by visiting our Find a Sales and Use Tax Rate webpage.

 Tax Calculation Example

-Example scenario: Customer goes into a sporting goods store and purchases a hunting rifle and a hat and pays with a credit card.
+Example scenario: A customer goes into a sporting goods store and purchases a hunting rifle and pays with a credit card.

 Tax calculation example